cj-mills/christianjmills/posts/how-to-teach-5-semesters-of-game-design-in-1-class-notes/index.md

 - game-dev
 - notes
 date: '2021-12-29'
+date-modified: last-modified
-description: My notes from Jason Wiser's talk on how he teaches a class that covers 5 semesters worth of game design in a single semester.
+description: "My notes from Jason Wiser's talk on how he teaches a class that covers 5 semesters worth of game design in a single semester."
 hide: false
 search_exclude: false
-title: Notes on How to Teach 5 Semesters of Game Design in 1 Class
+title: "Notes on *How to Teach 5 Semesters of Game Design in 1 Class*"

+twitter-card:
+  creator: "@cdotjdotmills"
+  site: "@cdotjdotmills"
+  image: /images/default-preview-image-black.png
+open-graph:
+  image: /images/default-preview-image-black.png

 ---